moderepo/sensor-cloud-eval/README.md

 - Ability to view time-series sensor data and toggle between various time-horizons as well as sensing intervals. :clock10:

-- Configuration of sensor module sensing and general settings.:arrows_counterclockwise:
+- Configuration of sensor module sensing and general settings. :arrows_counterclockwise:

 ## Installation and Setup